Master of Divinity (School of Theology)

 - OT527 Old Testament Exegesis or NE527 New Testament Exegesis

-- Biblical Studies Elective (in an alternate Testament to the exegetical course)
+- Biblical Studies Elective (other Testament than the exegetical course)

 - Any Biblical Studies Elective

 - History and Theology (16 units).
 Must take two history courses and two theology courses

 - God and Christ: any course with the TH1 attribute